-A number of our local Phi Beta Kappa Associations will also be hosting virtual Key Connections events in September and October – look for more information soon!
-For a list of participating associations, please see the list below.
-If you have questions for your local association, you can find their contact information here.
+This year, a number of our local Phi Beta Kappa Associations will be hosting virtual Key Connections events in September and October.
+You can find an event near you in the list below.
 Questions?
-Contact Ann McCulloch.
+Contact your local association here, or email Ann McCulloch.

 - Austin - Virtual Get Together on Friday, September 18th

 - Baltimore - Virtual Happy Hour on Thursday, September 17th